anoopelias/hello-wasm-esp32/README.md

-# "Hello World!" on ESP32 using WASM
+# WASM Micro Runtime (WAMR) over ESP32
 This is an attempt to run WASM (Web Assembly) over ESP32 using the [wasm-micro-runtime](https://github.com/bytecodealliance/wasm-micro-runtime) project.

+This is an extraction of the sample project [already available](https://github.com/bytecodealliance/wasm-micro-runtime/tree/main/product-mini/platforms/esp-idf) along with WAMR.
+Further to that we test support for Rust compiled wasm binary as well.

-We will stick to a simple hello world.
+This is built only for learning purposes, and is not intended for production.
+We will stick to a simple "Hello world!" for now.

 ## Status

 - [x] WASM built using clang
-- [ ] WASM built using rustc
+- [x] WASM built using rustc

 ## Instructions